 Dumka said she notices MacFarlane is more depressed and easily frustrated.
 MacFarlane said she often makes multiple outlines of class and personal notes in order to retain the content of her studies.

 “Just listening in class, I won’t retain information,” MacFarlane said.
 “Even if a teacher gives me her notes, I still have to write them down again to remember.”

-Balancing her proneness to forget what she learns and the stresses typical of a college student creates challenges for MacFarlane.
-To maintain some zen, she turns to her church.
+Balancing her proneness to forget what she learns on top of the stresses typical of a college student creates challenges for MacFarlane.
+To maintain some Zen, she turns to her church.

 “I wasn’t raised religiously, my mom was Roman Catholic, but always wanted us to choose our own,” MacFarlane said explaining her discovery of her faith.
 “I’m the only one in my family who goes to church and I’m very involved.”

 MacFarlane began attending Christ’s Church of the Valley in San Dimas, her best friend suggested she go to church to deal with the anger she was building up.
 Since then, she has incorporated prayer into her everyday routine to combat social anxieties average students face everyday.

 For treatment, she takes pills and uses the medical benefits of cannabis oil by placing a couple drops under her tongue, twice a day.
 Despite the potential controversy of being religious and using a marijuana-based product, MacFarlane prefers the oil drops to the large pills that are supposed to control her seizures.

 The longest MacFarlane has gone without seizures is eight months.

 The Bay Mustang